 You’ll save much more by avoiding paying all of that interest than what you’re likely to accumulate in your 401(k).
-Once you’ve taken care of that, it’s time to create an emergency savings fund if you don’t already have one.
+Once you’ve taken care of that, it’s time to create an emergency fund if you don’t already have one.
 For short-term emergencies, it’s good to have $1,000 in an easily accessible account.

 You should also consider saving a larger amount for a longer-term emergency, such as unemployment or going through an unexpected medical event.
-Experts often recommend having between three and six months of your expenses on hand for these type of situations.
+Experts often recommend having between three and six months of your expenses on hand for these types of situations.

 Estimate Your Retirement Needs

 A smart way to think about your 401(k) contribution is to figure out how much money you expect to need once you reach retirement.
-Many financial experts recommend the 4% rule.
+Many financial advisors recommend the 4% rule.
 That refers to withdrawing 4% of your total savings each year of retirement.